RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 ### Lawyers & Book Contracts

 Most agents will insist
-that the authors they represent do NOT need lawyers to review book contracts.
+that the authors they represent do *not* need lawyers to review book contracts.
 They are probably right.
 And every agent can tell the tale of a lawyer who got in the way of making a great book deal